tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 == Changelog ==
+1.3.1 -
+   Updates:
+   * Added scripts/Custom/Autoload/TWEAK-ShuttleFrameworkDropShields version 20260325 which makes shield drop conditional to several factors.
+   * Updated Destiny Main Weapon ship and hardpoint files to give it shuttle support like the regular Destiny.
+   * Updated 36 vessels which have carrier scripts (amongst them Anubis Flagship, Goa'uld Ha'taks, Pyramid Ship, X303's, BC304's, Ori Warship, Ori Supergate and Wraith Cruisers and Hive Ships) to reflect this.
+Now you can safely launch shuttles from these without the shields needing to go down!
 1.3.0 -
    Fixes:
    * Updated TWEAK-NanoFXExpFX20240830 to version 1.1, now it should also fix certain death explosions and collision effects.